DarkAdin/Forecasting/README.md

 In the following images a forecasting for the orders of the *Prague_2* warehouse for the next 61 days can be seen, using each of the four mentioned forecasting methods.

+**Prophet** was the method that returned the best accuracy, though through enough tinkering, better scores can be achieved.
+The method for scoring was the **Mean Absolute Percentage Error (MAPE)**.

 ## Prophet

 ![](prague2_prophet.png "Prague_2 with Prophet")